Keko (footballer, born 1996)

-Alberto Vilariño Sobrado (born 20 April 1996), commonly known as Keko, is a Spanish footballer who plays as a midfielder for SD Sarriana.
+Alberto Vilariño Sobrado (born 20 April 1996), commonly known as Keko, is a Spanish footballer who plays as a midfielder.

 Club career

 Born in A Pobra de San Xiao, Láncara, Lugo, Keko was a youth product of CD Lugo.
 He made his official debut for the Galicians' main squad on 16 October 2013, while still a junior, starting in a 0–1 away loss against Recreativo de Huelva for the season's Copa del Rey.

 On 18 July 2014 Keko moved to Levante UD, being initially assigned to the Juvenil squad.
 On 1 September of the following year he rescinded his contract, and returned to Lugo seven days later.

 On 27 January 2016, Keko and his Lugo teammate Dani Pedrosa were loaned to UD Somozas in Segunda División B, until June.
 On 30 August, their loan was renewed for a year.

 On 10 August 2018, Keko terminated his contract with Lugo.

+From 2019, he played 6 seasons for Sarriana, a team from Sarria, a neighbor town to his native A Pobra de San Xiao, earning two promotions from the sixth tier to 4th (Segunda Federación).